TASSBV/OpenRemoteHueBridge/README.md

 - located the script in the Build-RunScript folder
 - Open the script in an editor (like notepad++)
-- On line 4 you will find the "basePath" variable, change this to reflect the path of the trunk folder.
+- On line 4 you will find the "basePath" variable, change this to reflect the path of the base folder where you copied these projects to.
 (Example: D:\openremotebridge make sure to not place any trailing slash)
 - Save the script in a location you can find it
 - Open the script by double clicking
 - Follow the steps in the script